fxhash/fxhash-website/README.md

 ## How to contribute

+* fork this repo
 * create a branch to implement a feature or fix a bug
-* when done, push the branch to the git repository
+* when done, push the branch to your git repository fork
 * create a pull request
-* I will review it and merge it eventually.
+* I will review it and merge it eventually

 If you find a bug with the front end, you can create an issue.